-Students on both strands will experience university life in London through working closely with undergraduate mentors and staying in university halls during this residential summer school.
-The course will feature a number of social activities in the evenings both in South Kensington and central London.
+Students on both strands will experience university life in London by working closely with undergraduate mentors and staying in university halls during this residential summer school.
+The course will feature a number of social activities in the evenings both in South Kensington and off campus.

-At the end of the week there will be an academic-style conference where students in groups will present a poster explaining a concept they learned during the week.
+At the end of the week there will be an academic-style conference.
+You will work in groups to prepare a poster explaining a concept you learned during the week.
 You will present your poster to your peers, workshop leaders and invited guests.

 This summer school is fully funded (free to successful applicants), which includes all course fees, materials, accommodation, three meals a day as well as any trips that are part of the summer school.
-Travel is not included however we may be able to offer successful applicants travelling from outside of London financial assistance for their travel.
+Travel is not included.
+However we may be able to offer successful applicants travelling from outside of London financial assistance for their travel.
 Please contact us after aplication decisions are released for more information.

 Y10 Insights into Science and Engineering promo